mistakenot/react-kata/diary.md

 Also, I noticed an error I made - in the first place, I didn't really write proper acceptance test when I came to add the facility filter functionality.
 I jumped straight to the component, which goes against the ethos of TDD.
 I'll add it retrospectively now and will remember to do it correctly for the next one.

+# 4. Sorting

+Started by implementing a failing e2e test in spec/acceptance.spec.js, then tests to the layout page that pass.